 Resource: PERIOD TALK is an education program that strives to facilitate conversations around periods and empower menstruators and non-menstruators to advocate for period health.
 By delving into period health, activism, and self-advocacy, this program works as a guide for someone in becoming a menstrual equity activist.
 You can find a Toolkit, Script for the presentation, a draft presentation for the workshop or event, and more resources for menstruation advocacy.

 Gender mainstreaming in Policy and Decision Making

 According to the UN Women, Mainstreaming involves ensuring that gender perspectives and attention to the goal of gender equality are central to all activities – policy development, research, advocacy, legislation, resource allocation, and planning.
 Unfortunately, very few countries have completely adopted gender mainstreaming and use gender lenses in all aspects of decisions and legislation.
 The world is struggling to accomplish gender parity primarily because of the lack of a feminist approach among leaders fuelled by the lack of female representation in politics and public offices.
-And women are tirelessly fighting for their bodily autonomy, dignity, menstruation, sexual and reproductive rights with very little strides made in some parts of the world, as though the world is run by men and for men.
+And women are tirelessly fighting for their bodily autonomy, dignity, menstruation, and sexual and reproductive rights with very few strides made in some parts of the world, as though the world is run by men and for men.

 I wonder, if men got their period, would we still be having this conversation?

 Some important points to remember: